 RIHES has an MoU regarding human research review with the Faculty of Medicine and Chiang Mai University specifying that protocols approved by HEC shall not be re-reviewed by the Faculty of Medicine.
-This criterion applies exclusively to RIHES researchers intending to conduct research projects with personnel from the Faculty of Medicine and/or personnel from the Faculty of Medicine as co-investigator.
+Similarly, if the Research Ethics Committee, Faculty of Medicine has considered and approved the protocol.
+HEC will not re-review.
+It is considered only one party.
+This criterion applies exclusively to research projects of RIHES with personnel under the Faculty of Medicine as the PI or as a co-investigator and research projects of personnel under the Faculty of Medicine with personnel under RIHES as co-investigators.
 Investigators of protocols that meet this criterion shall proceed as follows.

-- 1. Submit the Initial Review Submission Form and relevant documents to HEC and once the protocol is approved, investigators must submit the initial protocol/amendment/Progress Report/other reports and relevant documents, as well as the HEC review result to the Faculty of Medicine's Research Ethics Committee, who will not re-review the protocol but will grant approval promptly as per the agreement by both parties.
+2.12.1 Submit the Initial Review Submission Form and relevant documents to only one EC.
+For example: submit to HEC and once the protocol is approved, investigators must submit the initial protocol/amendment/Progress Report/other reports and relevant documents, as well as the HEC review result to the Faculty of Medicine's Research Ethics Committee, who will not re-review the protocol but will grant approval promptly as per the agreement by both parties.
 However, the primary investigator should discuss this with the sponsor beforehand.
-If the sponsor requests that the two committees review the protocol independently, the primary investigator must comply and request in the submission form that the Faculty of Medicine rereview the protocol independently. - 2.
-Any amendment/Progress Reports/other reports shall be submitted in the same manner as in no 1. - 3.
-Other reports such as the SAE Report or the Protocol Deviation Report are submitted only to RIHES.
+If the sponsor requests that the two committees review the protocol independently, the primary investigator must comply and request in the submission form that the Faculty of Medicine re-review the protocol independently.

+- 2.12.2 Any amendment/Progress Reports/other reports shall be submitted in the same manner as in no 1. - 2.12.3 Other reports such as the SAE Report or the Protocol Deviation Report are submitted only to RIHES.